Midlife Hormone Changes: Influencing quality of life and long term health

 Change: Sleep disruption, cortisol imbalance, neurotransmitter shifts

-Proactive Strategies: Sleep optimization, stress reduction, possible hormone or adjunct therapy
+Proactive Strategies: Sleep optimization, stress reduction, possible hormone or adjunct support and therapy

-Change: ↓ Collagen (up to 30 % in 5 years), dry skin, hair thinning, fat redistribution, muscle loss, joint degeneration
+Change: ↓ Collagen (up to 50 % in 1st 5 years post menopause and 2% each year there after), dry skin, hair thinning, body fat gain and redistribution, muscle loss, joint degeneration

-Proactive Strategies: Collagen-supportive nutrition, resistance training, aesthetic/regenerative treatments, dental & joint care
+Proactive Strategies: Collagen-supportive nutrition, adequate protein, resistance training, aesthetic/regenerative treatments, dental & joint care.